matteocrippa/sensor-accelerometer-multiplatform/README.md

 # Kotlin Mobile Multiplatform Accelerometer Sensors Library

-This library allows you to get a `Flow` from your Android or iOS (only in main thread) data from accelerometers.
+This library allows you to get a `Flow` from your Android or iOS (only on _main thread_) data from accelerometers.

 Application exposes a custom model `SensorData` that exposes: